1982–1992 (Europe album)

-1982–1992 is a compilation album by the Swedish band Europe, released in 1993 by Epic Records.
+1982–1992 is a compilation album by the Swedish rock band Europe, released in 1993 by Epic Records.
 Vocalist Joey Tempest chose the songs for this album.
 The album reached the top 10 in France compilation charts in April 1993.

-This album contains some rarities, such as "On Broken Wings", which was the B-side for the "Final Countdown" single, and two songs from the Prisoners in Paradise sessions: "Sweet Love Child" and "Yesterday's News".
+This album contains some rarities, such as "On Broken Wings", which was the B-side for the "The Final Countdown" single, and two songs from the Prisoners in Paradise sessions: "Sweet Love Child" and "Yesterday's News".

-The album was reissued in 2000 as 1982–2000, including the bonus track "The Final Countdown 2000" - despite negative comment on the remix from some of the band's members.
+The album was reissued in 2000 as 1982–2000, including the bonus track "The Final Countdown 2000" – despite negative comment on the remix from some of the band's members.